Have you ever read a message that simply said, “SMDH”?

 “He looked around at them in anger and, deeply distressed at their stubborn hearts…”

 Jesus felt holy frustration.
+Not pride.
+Not bitterness.

 But grief over hardened hearts.